rchillyard/Number/README.md

 Versions
 ========
-* Version 1.0.10: Many improvements and fixes: added Constants, implicit converter from Expression to Number, refactored structure of classes,
+* Version 1.0.10: Many improvements and fixes:
+    - added Constants,
+    - implicit converter from Expression to Number,
+    - refactored structure of classes,
+    - totally reworked the expression matchers.
 * Version 1.0.9: Added complex numbers; improved simplifications somewhat; use version 1.0.4 of Matchers (now in main).
 * Version 1.0.8: This includes better simplification and, in particular, evaluates (√3 + 1)(√3 - 1) as exactly 2.
 * Version 1.0.7: added Matchers.